 The Capital Markets Specialist Conference is assessed annually for continuing education credits from the CFA Institute.
-In addition, this conference has been approved for Continuing Professional Education (CPE) credit hours.

 Cash Flow Construction and Analysis from Federal Tax Returns (includes Global Cash Flow Construction)

 Cash Flow Construction and Analysis from Federal Tax Returns enables examiners to use federal tax returns to generate an accurate cash flow statement for an individual or business entity, to defend the cash flow statement construction, and to use the results in the credit analysis process.
 In addition, examiners will construct and analyze global cash flow.